data-bomb/Silica/README.md

 - Testing Status: Mostly tested.
 Kick GUI functionality has not been encountered/tested at this time.
 Everything else tested.

 ### Commander Management (Si_CommManagement)
 Randomly selects a team's commander from the pool of qualified applicants when the round starts.
 Allows `!demote <team>` admin command as well as `!cmdrban <player>` which retains memory of players not allowed to play commander across server instances in a Json file.
+Prevents the same commander from being randomly chosen two consecutive rounds.
 - Install: Copy the `Si_CommManagement.dll` into your `Silica\Mods` directory
 - Bans are stored in the `Silica\UserData\commander_bans.json` file
 - Testing Status: Commanders need to push T to re-select Commamder but their spot is being reserved by the server.
 Additional troubleshooting needed to make it a seemless promotion to commander.